AnneGilles/agx.vagrant/README.rst

 AGX Vagrant
 ===========

-This will setup an ubuntu lucid box and agx.
+This will setup an ubuntu precise box and agx.

 Prerequisites